aydotvin/webpack_setup/ui_libraries/mui/README.md

     -   `npm install @mui/icons-material` for the icons set provided by mui.

+---

 ## Typography

 -   Import `Typography` component from material ui library.\
     `import { Typography } from "@mui/material";`

--   Use the component, set the appropriate varient and put the text content within the tags.
+-   Use the component, set the appropriate variant and put the text content within the tags.

-### Varients:
+### Variants:

 -   `h1`, `h2`, `h3`, `h4`, `h5`, `h6`, `subtitle1`, `subtitle2`, `body1`, `body2`.
--   varient `subtitle1` and `subtitle2` uses the h6 tag with different styles.
+-   variant `subtitle1` and `subtitle2` uses the h6 tag with different styles.

--   varient `body1` is the default value of varient property.
+-   variant `body1` is the default value of variant property.

--   By passing the `component` prop to a `<Typography>` component, any varient style can be used on a different html element.\
+-   By passing the `component` prop to a `<Typography>` component, any variant style can be used on a different html element.\
     `<Typography variant="h3" component={"h1"}>H3 heading</Typography>`

-    -   The above example says, I need a `h1` html tag with the style of an `h3` varient.
+    -   The above example says, I need a `h1` html tag with the style of an `h3` variant.

 -   `gutterBottom` prop is used to add a margin to the Typography component.
-Larger the varient, larger is the margin applied on it.
+Larger the variant, larger is the margin applied on it.

 ---